MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 Any basic guide requires the following three Dataverse tables:

-- Guide
+- Guides
-- Task
+- Guide Tasks
-- Step
+- Guide Steps

 These tables must be created in order since each subsequent table refers to the other tables.
 In Power Automate, you add a new row to create each table.
 You can trigger the flow manually or automatically, depending on your scenario.